vippsas/vipps-psp-api/vipps-psp-api.md

 ## Idempotency

-All API requests in Vipps eCommerce can be retried without any side effects by providing idempotent key in a header of  the request.
-For example, in case the request fails because of network error it can safely be retried with the same idempotent key.
-The idempotency key is generated by the merchant.
+Many API request to Vipps APIs can be retried without any side effects by providing `Request-Id` (or `Idempotency-key`- tech debt, sorry) header of the request.
+For example, in case the request fails because of network error it can safely be retried with the same idempotency key.
+The idempotency key must be generated by the merchant.
 Example:

 ```
 Request-Id: slvnwdcweofjwefweklfwelf